daboucha/bikesharing/README.md

 ![Report_2](assets/report_2.png)

 The report is also dynamic, and can be filtered by starting station, start time, customer type, gender, and birth year.
+These filters can help narrow the differences between the city of New York and Des Moines, and what can be expected in the new demographic.

 ![Report_3](assets/report_3.png)